wwwfanang/SectorHomophily/README.md

 This code provides the dataset of mobility network structure, network community, and companies with GICS code.

 Please note that the data is located in the Data tag a the right side of the main Git repository.
+We use this method due to the file`s sizes.

 Data：
 All data files are in "Releases -> Data".